roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

         -   **Name**: the name of the service.
 In this example, set the service name to tcp-echo.
         -   **Type**: the type of the service, which specifies how to expose the service.
 Valid values: **Cluster IP**, **Node Port**, and **Server Load Balancer**.

-            **Note:** The **Headless Service** check box appears only when you set the service type to **Cluster IP**.
+            **Note:** The **Headless Service** check box is displayed only when you set the service type to **Cluster IP**.
 If you select this check box, the service can be discovered and accessed by other types of services, instead of only by Kubernetes services.

         -   **Backend**: the deployment to be associated with the service.
 In this example, select tcp-echo-v1.